haghard/sport-center/README.md

 ### Crawler

 Cluster nodes to collect result from web.
 We use `RoundRobinPool` to scale crawler process to multiple machine and `Akka-Cluster` for distributed cluster membership.
 This processes deploy http route: `http://{ip}:{port}/api/crawler`
-Fault tolerance aspect: Crawling process guarantees progress with lose up to n-1 `Crawler` node
+Fault tolerance aspect: Crawling process guarantees progress with losing up to n-1 `Crawler` node

 ### Http Microservice Node/Domain
 Loosely coupled command or query side microservice with sharded domain.
 We use Akka-Http, Akka-Persistense and Akka-Sharding to achieve this.
 Each Domain node is a place for one or several shards of the domain.
 Domain itself is a set of Persistent Actors.
 One Persistent Actor for one team.
 Every Game Persistent Actor persists incoming events in Event Journal (Cassandra in own case) and updates own state.
 `Http Microservice Node/Domain` node by itself could be 2 kinds **query-side-results** with routes [`http://{ip}:{port}/api/results/{dt}` and `http://{ip}:{port}/api/results/{team}/last`] and **query-side-standing** `http://{ip}:{port}/api/standings/{dt}`.
 They are both processes that can serve read queries.
 If gateway layer ran we can start and stop as many as we want **query-side-results** and **query-side-standing** processes to increase read throughput.
 We assume that our materialized views is so small that each machine can hold a copy of it in memory.
 This allows query side to be completely based on memory, and don't perform any request to the underlying db.
 We use `PersistentView` concept that acts like a streamer for persisted events.
-Fault tolerance aspect: We can stay responsive for reads with lost up to n-1 one of every type `Query-side-nnn` node
+Fault tolerance aspect: We can stay responsive for reads with losing up to n-1 one of every type `Query-side-nnn` node

 ### Flow